kojenov/kojenov.com/_posts/2020-09-15-hisilicon-encoder-vulnerabilities.md

 ### root access via telnet (CVE-2020-24218)

 The telnet daemon is running on the device by default, and there is no way to disable it via the official admin web interface.
-It appears that on some devices (in particular, from URayTech) the above backdoor password is also set as the Linux root password, and remote login via telnet is possible.
+It appears that on some devices the above backdoor password is also set as the Linux root password, and remote login via telnet is possible.
 Furthermore, the password file format (crypt) only supports strings up to 8 characters, so instead of `neworange88888888`, one can just use `neworang`:

 ```
 $ telnet uray